Richmondeke/Loopgenie-Live/SCHEMA.md

 );

 ALTER TABLE public.social_integrations ENABLE ROW LEVEL SECURITY;

+-- Drop existing policy if any to avoid conflicts during testing DROP POLICY IF EXISTS "Users can manage their own integrations" ON public.social_integrations;

 CREATE POLICY "Users can manage their own integrations" ON public.social_integrations FOR ALL